jiya-makhija/SpamClassifier/README.md

 ## Dataset

-The dataset used for this project contains SMS messages that are labeled as spam or ham.
+The dataset (spam.csv) used for this project contains SMS messages that are labeled as spam or ham.
 It is structured as follows:

 - **label**: The class label (ham = 0, spam = 1).
 - **message**: The raw SMS message text.